emirhanbayar/motion-control-lib/README.md

 # Motion & Control Library

-The Aim of this project is to create an interface to simulate a combination of different motion planners on different quadcopters (so using different controllers) on various maps.
+The aim of this project is to create an interface to simulate a combination of different motion planners on different quadcopters (so using different controllers) on various maps.
 For now, the project is in its early stages and only supports a single quadcopter (iris) with a single controller (PX4) and a single motion planner (RRT* using OMPL).

 An example run: https://drive.google.com/file/d/1RxHzOKrLZaBNFIk37eyGU5mK3Vd8hqmP/view?usp=sharing